India national under-17 football team: FIFA U-17 World Cup

-India has participated for the first time in FIFA U-17 World Cup as hosts in the 2017 edition of the tournament.
-This was the first time ever that a team representing India would participate in the finals of a FIFA organized world tournament.
+India participated for the first time in FIFA U-17 World Cup as hosts in the 2017 edition of the tournament.
+This was the first time ever, and as of 2025 the only time, that a team representing India would participate in the finals of a FIFA organized world tournament.
 India was placed in group A along with, United States, Ghana and Columbia.
 On 6 October 2017, India played their first ever match in FIFA-U17 World Cup history against United States in front of 47,000 spectators.
-But unfortunately, India lost the match by 3–0.
+India lost the match by 3–0.
 India played their Second match against Colombia.
-In 82nd minute Jeakson Singh Thounaojam became the first Indian goalscorer in any FIFA tournament.
-In the third match of group stage, India faced Ghana where they lost 4–0, finishing bottom of the group A. India also failed to qualify for 2019 edition when they lost by 1–0 in the Quarter final match against South Korea at the 2018 AFC U-16 Championship.
+Although India lost 1–2, in the 82nd minute Jeakson Singh Thounaojam became the first Indian goalscorer in a FIFA tournament.
+In the third match of group stage, India faced Ghana where they lost 4–0, finishing bottom of the group A. India also failed to qualify for 2019 edition when they lost by 1–0 in the quarterfinal match against South Korea at the 2018 AFC U-16 Championship.

-AFC U-16 Championship
+AFC U-17 Asian Cup

 The AFC U-16 Championship is the top level tournament for under-16 football teams in Asia and began in 1985.
 India participated in the tournament for the first time in 1990.
 They were knocked-out of the tournament in the group stage, finishing third in their four-team group with one against Jordan.
 The team qualified again for the tournament in 1996 where they finished last in their group which included Bahrain, China, Iran, and Thailand.
-The team lost three of their four matches, with their sole victory coming against China.Dipayan Bose scored 12 goals in the match most by any player .He is currently studying in Allen.
+The team lost three of their four matches, with their sole victory coming against China.
+Dipayan Bose scored 12 goals in the match most by any player.

 India qualified again for the tournament in 2002, where they reached the quarter-final round, in their best result to date.
 The team took on South Korea in the quarter-finals but lost 3–1, and thus failed to advance further.
 Following the 2002 tournament, India qualified for the next tournament in Japan.
 Two defeats and one victory in the group stage saw India finish third in their group, and were knocked out from the tournament.

 After failing to qualify for 2006 AFC U-17 Championship, India qualified for the 2008 edition.
 Two defeats before a sole victory over Indonesia saw India once again make it no further than the group stage.
 The same result followed in 2012, only this time with no wins in the group stage.

 India, for the seventh time, participated in the tournament in 2016 with the nation hosting the tournament.
 Despite home advantage, India once again could not make it beyond the group stage and finished last in their group which consisted of themselves, Iran, Saudi Arabia, and United Arab Emirates.